suryakh/Task-Tracker/README.md

 4.User can see the current tasks.

-5.User can browse through his previous tasks along with time.
+5.User can browse through his previous tasks along with time and can filter based on project name.

 Screen Shots: